itcreativeusa/itcreativeusa/README.md

 I'm a tech enthusiast with a flair for creating startups and managing projects.
 My coding odyssey began when I completed the intensive full-stack development program at Berkeley Bootcamp, where I honed my skills in web development using cutting-edge technologies and frameworks.

 ## 🌱 What I'm Up To
 Currently, my primary focus is on securing a challenging role in the tech industry.
 Actively searching for opportunities that align with my skills and passion for full-stack development, I'm navigating the dynamic landscape of job hunting.
-This journey involves leveraging my expertise in Node.js, SQL, JavaScript, APIs, HTML, CSS, and Git to showcase my capabilities.
+This journey involves leveraging my expertise in React, TypeScript, Node.js, Django/Python, SQL, JavaScript, APIs, HTML, CSS, cloud deployments and Git to showcase my capabilities.
 Excited about the prospect of contributing to innovative projects, I am dedicated to delivering exceptional value as a full-stack developer.
 Always eager to learn and ready to tackle the challenges that come my way.

 ## 🚀 Tech Stack